Religion in Luxembourg: Irreligion

 In the 2000s, surveys showed an increasing share of the population no longer feels connected to Catholicism.
 In 2002, 94% was still formally Catholic, but in 2008, 25% of the Luxembourgers said they did not belong to any religion.
+By 2022, over 30% of the populations said they were agnostic, atheist or had no religious belief.

 A lot of people were increasingly estranged by the Church's belief system, and yet were still members of it, solidifying the current situation.
 This caused both the association Liberté de conscience ("Freedom of Conscience") and the Internet portal sokrates.lu to launch the website Fraiheet.lu ("Freedom.lu") in 2009, to inform citizens about the options for religious disaffiliation.

 This secularisation, combined with the struggle to separate church and state, eventually led to the foundation of the Allianz vun Humanisten, Atheisten an Agnostiker in the spring of 2010.
 It intended to unite the hitherto scattered organised activities by humanist, atheist, agnostic, skeptical and secularist thinking people into one force.
 The foundation was also explicitly welcomed by, amongst others, politicians from several parties.